Even though typical Dutch food is not very famous worldwide, we can assure you that you can find delicious bites in the

 Nowadays, this delicious sausage is no longer made of ox-meat, but of beef and it is traditionally served with ‘Amsterdamse uitjes’ (small yellow onions) or pickles.

 Where can you find Ossenworst?
 At Frank’s Smokehouse (Oostenburgervoorstraat 1, 1018 MN) in Amsterdam.

-I am from the south of the Netherlands, where you won’t find this dish so often.
-When I think of kibbeling, I always think of the coastal province of Zeeland and of course Amsterdam.
+Frank comes from the south of the Netherlands, where you won’t find this dish so often.
+When Dutch people think of kibbeling, they always think of the coastal province of Zeeland and, of course, Amsterdam.

 Where can you find Kibbeling?
 At Paviljoen Smit Bokkum (Slobbeland 19, 1131 AA) in Volendam, an easy day trip from Amsterdam.